space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 ### Update types

 Watchdog supports 4 different types of update types:

 1. Jenkins
 2. Local
 3. Git
 4. Manifest

-If you wish to obtain more information you can browse the `SS14.Watchdog` repo to see how they work.
+If you wish to obtain more information you can browse the `SS14.Watchdog` repository to see how they work.

 ```admonish note
 TODO: Explain the update providers better and explain hybrid ACZ.